US dollar continues upward trajectory against PKR in interbank

 Business

-KARACHI (Dunya News) - The US dollar continued its flight against the Pakistani rupee for the sixth consecutive session in interbank trading on Friday.
+KARACHI (Dunya News) - The US dollar continued its flight against the Pakistani rupee in interbank trading on Monday.

-After gaining Rs4.8 in interbank, the US dollar was trading at Rs229.50 at the start of the business session.
+After gaining Rs1.82 in interbank, the US dollar was being traded around Rs230 on first business day of the week

+The greenback is on a winning streak despite State Bank of Pakistan (SBP) getting much needed fudns from International Monetary Fund (IMF).

+According to economic experts, decline of rupee is due to increase in the dollar indexes internationally as well as country’s soaring current account deficit.